Irish Bangers and Mash (Sausages, Onion Gravy & Colcannon)

 To make the colcannon, you’ll need a large pot filled with cold water to boil the potatoes, a skillet to saute the greens in, and a potato masher.

-Could you make this easy dinner recipe in a Dutch oven?
+Could you make this recipe in a Dutch oven?

 Yes, you totally can.
 Just be sure to reduce the heat and cook the sausages only at low heat.
 Once the stock has been added to the pan, then you can increase to medium heat.
 Now I should mention that this only applies to a cream enamel cast iron Dutch oven.
 If yours is coated with black enamel (or it’s a seasoned cast iron pot with no enamel) then you can cook the sausages as per the steps in the recipe card.